-By Dr. Beth Fishman, Manager of the Addiction Services at JCFS Chicago
+By Dr. Beth Fishman, Program Manager of Addiction Services at JCFS Chicago

 As the old adage goes, “the best defense is a good offense.”
-This is certainly true when talking about problematic drug use by young folks.
-How do we build a strong offense to help the youth in our community resist the pressures and temptations to begin using drugs and alcohol?
-For youth drug prevention, what works?
+This is certainly true when talking about problematic drug use and/or other addictive behavior by young folks.
+How do we build a strong offense to help the youth in our community resist the pressures and temptations to begin using alcohol or other drugs, or engaging in addictive behavior such as gambling, internet overuse, or compulsive eating?
+For youth addiction prevention, what works?

 Here are four insights to get you and the children and adolescents in your life on the right track.

 By 8th grade, a young person’s alcohol or other drug use or other addictive behavior may already be established.
-First use of substances is not uncommonly in the middle school years.
+For example, first use of substances is common in the middle school years.
 There are developmentally appropriate ways to talk with elementary aged children about all kinds of addiction, and entire curricula are targeted at early middle schoolers.

 Don’t underestimate your influence as parents.

 It can be hard to feel like your voice is heard among so many competing influences: advertising, media depictions, friends, and the example set by other adults.
-There is a flood of pro-alcohol and pro-drug messages that youth in our community receive.
+There is a flood of pro-alcohol and pro-drug messages that youth in our community receive; compulsive social media use and gaming seem to be normative.
 Regardless, research has shown that parents are the most effective proponents of healthy choice making for their children.
 Talk to your kids about the use of alcohol and other drugs and your expectations about their internet use, sexual behavior, and other family values.
 Don't be shy in sharing your thoughts!